How long does it take for Lexapro to take effect?

 One of the most serious risks with escitalopram is serotonin syndrome.
 This serious, but rare, condition happens when too much serotonin builds up in the body, which can happen due to medications boosting serotonin levels directly or by interfering with how your body breaks down this neurochemical.
 It may cause mild symptoms such as shivering and mild blood pressure elevation but may also cause seizures, high fevers, coma, and even death (Volpi-Abadie, 2013).

 Escitalopram increases levels of serotonin in the body.
-For that reason, you should not take it with any drug that does the same thing, including triptans, tricyclic antidepressants, fentanyl, lithium, tramadol, tryptophan, buspirone (see Important Safety Information), amphetamines, and even over-the-counter supplements containing St. John’s Wort (FDA, 2017).
+For that reason, you should not take it with any drug that does the same thing, including triptans, tricyclic antidepressants, fentanyl, lithium, tramadol, tryptophan, buspirone, amphetamines, and even over-the-counter supplements containing St. John’s Wort (FDA, 2017).

 You should also avoid taking escitalopram at the same time as medications that affect how your body metabolizes serotonin, especially monoamine oxidase inhibitors (MAOIs) such as rasagiline and tranylcypromine.
 Combining these medications increases your risk of serotonin syndrome (Volpi-Abadie, 2013).

 Combining Lexapro with any medication that has a blood-thinning effect can put you at an increased risk of bleeding.
-This includes prescription blood thinners such as warfarin to over-the-counter nonsteroidal anti-inflammatory drugs (NSAIDs) such as aspirin, ibuprofen, and naproxen (FDA, 2017b).
+This includes prescription blood thinners such as warfarin to over-the-counter nonsteroidal anti-inflammatory drugs (NSAIDs) such as aspirin, ibuprofen, and naproxen (FDA-b, 2017).

 As mentioned, it can take time for escitalopram to work—and it may take even longer before you figure out exactly how it affects you.

 Lexapro may cause sleepiness, especially if you also experience sleep disturbances as a side effect, and it may impair your ability to make decisions.
 Alcohol may do the same.
-Although studies haven’t shown that Lexapro amplifies these effects of alcohol, it’s still standard medical advice to avoid drinking if you’re on this medication (FDA, 2017b).
+Although studies haven’t shown that Lexapro amplifies these effects of alcohol, it’s still standard medical advice to avoid drinking if you’re on this medication (FDA-b, 2017).

 Lexapro side effects

 These common side effects of Lexapro appear to be dose-dependent, meaning there’s a higher chance of experiencing these side effects if you’re on 20 mg than 10 mg.
-Overall, the most common side effects include (FDA, 2017b):
+Overall, the most common side effects include (FDA-b, 2017):

 Sexual dysfunction is a common side effect of all SSRI antidepressant medications (Jing, 2016).
 With Lexapro specifically, sexual side effects happened in both sexes in clinical trials.
 The side effects for men included ejaculation disorder, lowered sex drive, impotence, and priapism, a painful and persistent erection.
-Women also experienced lower sex drive (FDA, 2017b).
+Women also experienced lower sex drive (FDA-b, 2017).

 If you experience sexual side effects of escitalopram, discuss these changes with your healthcare provider.
-In some cases, bupropion (see Important Safety Information), mirtazapine (see Important Safety Information), vilazodone, vortioxetine, or serotonin-norepinephrine reuptake inhibitors (SNRIs) may be good alternative treatments.
+In some cases, bupropion, mirtazapine, vilazodone, vortioxetine, or serotonin-norepinephrine reuptake inhibitors (SNRIs) may be good alternative treatments.
 But in patients who only respond to SSRIs, additional treatment with bupropion may help mitigate these side effects (Jing, 2016).

 When to get medical attention